-- The diagnosis of a potentially transfusion-transmissible infection (TTI) in a donor via internal or external testing.
+- The diagnosis of a potential transfusion-transmissible infection (TTI) in a donor via internal or external testing

 - A donor reporting a previously undisclosed teratogenic medication or vaccination that was administered prior to a donation.

-When fresh blood components that carry a significantly increased risk of harm to a recipient have already been transfused, the Blood Service has a duty of care to notify transfusing clinicians.
+When fresh blood components that carry a significantly increased risk of harm to a recipient have already been transfused, Lifeblood has a duty of care to notify transfusing clinicians.
 This document provides recommendations and rationale for clinicians to decide under what circumstances it would be appropriate to notify the transfused recipients and what actions, if any, to perform for their patients.

 To assist clinicians in evaluating whether recipient notification of potential transmission of infectious disease is required, a recommendation for the notification of recipients of a recalled blood donation is available.